 Once all viable ligands have been modeled, merged, and saved based on the event map, close pandda.inspect [1].

 SCREEN: Closing pandda.inspect.

+Following PanDDA inspect models are exported back into the project directory and an initial round of refinement is launched and all datasets selected for refinement will now be visible in the Refinement tab

+SCREEN: Select and run Export NEW/ALL/SELECTED PANDDA models then select Refinement tab.

 Protocol Script Questions